-Sales load (as a percentage of offering price) Offering expenses (as a percentage of offering price) Dividend reinvestment plan fees Debt securities offering expenses borne by holders of common stock Total stockholder transaction expenses (as a percentage of offering price) %(1) %(2) %(3) %(4) Dividend reinvestment plan fees Debt securities offering expenses borne by holders of common stock Total stockholder transaction expenses (as a percentage of offering price) - %(3) Debt securities offering expenses borne by holders of common stock Total stockholder transaction expenses (as a percentage of offering price) ' ' Total stockholder transaction expenses (as a percentage of offering price) %(4) 1 1 9 91 / %(5) Annual expenses (as a percentage of net assets attributable to common stock): Management fees 5.65%(6) Interest payments on borrowed funds (including other costs of servicing and offering debt securities) 3.96%(7) Other expenses 1 1.30%(8) Total annual expenses 10 0.91%(9)
+Stockholder transaction expenses: Sales load (as a percentage of offering price) %(1) Offering expenses (as a percentage of offering price) -%(2) Dividend reinvestment plan fees - %(3) Debt securities offering expenses borne by holders of common stock %(4) Total stockholder transaction expenses (as a percentage of offering price) %(4) %(5) Annual expenses (as a percentage of net assets attributable to common stock): Management fees 5.50%(6) Interest payments on borrowed funds (including other costs of servicing debt securities) 3.08%(7) Other expenses 0.79%(8) Total annual expenses 9.37%(9)

 - (1) In the event that our securities are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses.
 Our common stockholders will bear, directly or indirectly, the expenses of any offering of our securities, including debt securities. - (3) The expenses of administering our dividend reinvestment plan are included in "other expenses." - (4) The prospectus supplement corresponding to each offering will disclose the applicable offering expenses and total stockholder transaction expenses.
 Although we have no definitive plans to do so at this time, we could determine, if market conditions are favorable and our Board of Directors determines that it is in the best interests of the Company and our stockholders, to issue debt securities.
-In the event we expect to issue debt securities within 12 months of a common stock offering, any prospectus supplement relating to such offering would specify all estimated expenses of debt securities offerings in a footnote to "Interest payments on borrowed funds (including other costs of servicing and offering debt securities)" and include the applicable portion of such expenses in the fee table. - (5) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (6) Our "management fees" consist of our base management fee and the incentive fees payable under our investment advisory agreement.
-The base management fee portion of our "management fees" reflected in the table above is 3.11%, which is calculated based on net assets of \$1.0 billion (rather than our gross assets, which were approximately \$1.6 billion at December 31, 2012).
-Our base management fee under the investment advisory agreement is calculated at an annual rate of 2% of our gross assets, which includes borrowings for investment purposes (\$589.8 million at December 31, 2012) and excludes cash and cash equivalents (as defined in the notes to our Consolidated Financial Statements; \$20.0 million for purposes of the calculations in the table above).
+In the event we expect to issue debt securities within 12 months of a common stock offering, any prospectus supplement relating to such offering would include estimated expenses of a debt securities offering in "other expenses." - (5) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (6) Our "management fees" consist of our base management fee and the incentive fees payable under our investment advisory agreement.
+The base management fee portion of our "management fees" reflected in the table above is 3.03%, which is calculated based on net assets of \$903.6 million (rather than our gross assets, which were approximately \$1.4 billion at September 30, 2012).
+Our base management fee under the investment advisory agreement is calculated at an annual rate of 2% of our gross assets, which includes borrowings for investment purposes (\$466.3 million for purposes of the calculations in the table above) and excludes cash and cash equivalents (as defined in the notes to our Consolidated Financial Statements; \$74.4 million for purposes of the calculations in the table above).
 See "Investment Advisory Agreement Overview of Our Investment Advisor Management Fee."

-The incentive fee portion of our "management fees" is 2.54%, which is calculated based on our estimated payment of \$26.6 million in incentive fees to our investment adviser over the next 12 months.
+The incentive fee portion of our "management fees" is 2.47%, which is calculated based on our estimated payment of \$22.3 million in incentive fees to our investment adviser over the next 12 months.
 The incentive fee consists of two parts.
 The first part, which is payable quarterly in arrears, is equal to 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
 The first part of the incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
 The operation of the first part of the incentive fee for each quarter is as follows: